tutao/tutanota/packages/node-mimimi/README.md

 the [napi-rs github](https://github.com/napi-rs/napi-rs/issues/1429#issuecomment-1379743978).
 It works, but requires us to build like this:

-`napi build --platform . --js binding.cjs --dts binding.d.cts`
+`napi build --platform . --js binding.cjs --dts binding.d.ts`

 # Compilation